 We refused to be intimidated.
 In November 2019, Ecojustice launched a judicial review of Kenney’s public inquiry.

-As this lawsuit advances, we want to be open with supporters and the public.
-Below are three facts on Ecojustice’s funding.
+We’ve always been open with supporters and the public.
+In the spirit of which, below are three facts on Ecojustice’s funding.

 Ecojustice accepts funding from donors outside of Canada, including supporters based in the United States.